 Route Planning in the Future

-Because the courier industry is expected to continue to grow at an exponential rate, it is self-evident that it will need to modernise and adapt in order to meet such high demand.
+Because the courier industry is expected to continue to grow at an exponential rate, it is self-evident that it will need to modernize and adapt in order to meet such high demand.
 Delivery companies may suffer as a result of outdated postal code-based routes and the problems that come with them.

 When thinking about the future of delivery driving, it’s clear that using postcodes isn’t an option.